 Update on Highly Pathogenic Avian Influenza (HPAI) in Alberta

-Alberta’s most recent case of HPAI occurred on November 22, 2022.
-During the spring months, it is likely that migration of wild birds and warmer weather will increase the risk to poultry.
+During the spring months, migration of wild birds and warmer weather increases the risk to poultry.
 More information on Alberta's situation.

 There is an extremely low risk to human health and no risk to food safety.
 While some strains have the potential to infect humans, previous cases of avian influenza in people have involved close contact with infected birds or heavily contaminated environments.